21+Licensed UAE gaming guide Responsible Gaming · About

 The cybercrime framework is what makes Decree-Law 31 enforceable in the online context — without it, the prohibition would lack the technical-evasion provisions needed to address offshore-hosted operators and payment-route workarounds.

-Federal Decree-Law No. 25 of 2025 — the 1 June 2026 change
+Federal Decree-Law No. 25 of 2025 — what changed on 1 June 2026

 This is the headline 2026 development.
 Before 1 June 2026, Articles 1012-1019 (or 1012-1021 depending on source) of the UAE Civil Transactions Law (Federal Law No. 5 of 1985) explicitly voided any contract relating to gambling or betting.
 That meant even if you won money at a licensed table, the resulting payment promise couldn’t be enforced in a UAE civil court — an awkward inheritance once the GCGRA started issuing licences in 2024.